19 Desserts on a Stick to Channel State Fair Vibes at Home

 Geode Cake Pops

 These cake pops may look like they belong on a nature walk, but their rock candy crystals make them a cute and fun party dessert.
-Serving these sparkling treats on a stick makes them not only easier to eat, but also easier to serve at an outdoor party surrounded by nature.
-Who knows, maybe this cake on a stick recipe will give you the luck you need to find a real geode?
+Serving these sparkling treats on a stick makes them not only easier to eat, but also easier to serve at a party.
+Who knows, maybe this cake-on-a-stick recipe will inspire guests to hunt for real geodes.

 4 Ways with Waffle Pops

-If you’re a die-hard breakfast lover, you need to try these waffle pops (all four!) for dessert.
+If you’re a die-hard breakfast lover, you need to try these waffle pops for dessert.
 Whip up your waffles just as usual, but add a wooden stick and choose one of our delectable dessert variations: s’mores waffles, birthday cake waffles, PB&J waffles, and even cereal- and icing-topped waffles.
-No matter which one you choose, you won’t need syrup for these super sweet treats.
+No matter which one you choose, you won’t need syrup for these super sweet treats on a stick.

 Football Cookie Dough Pops